 A regular weekly team meeting can help team members progress better with their work and collaborate with their peers.
-But remember to have a clear purpose and don’t bore your colleagues with unnecessary too long meeting time.
+Remember to have a clear purpose, defined meeting agenda and don’t bore your colleagues with unnecessary too long meeting time.

 Suggestion: share important information in a meeting agenda beforehand.
-Apply these meeting agenda examples to bring structure to your conversations.
+Take a look into these meeting agenda examples to bring structure to your conversations.

 You can navigate this short meeting using these three questions:

 - Anything blocking your progress?

 Suggestion: Create a topic on Rock for daily standups and have team members communicate what they will be working on by @mentioning the respective tasks.
 It makes it easier to follow up and provide more context.

 8. Retrospective meeting